lanceseidman/PiCAST/README.md

 Enter a root Password (DO NOT FORGET; CASE-SENSITIVE)

 4).
-Install Gnash (Flash Support for Midori) - For Flash, WebM Support
+Install Gnash (Flash Support for Midori) - For Flash, WebM Support (OPTIONAL)

 > sudo apt-get gnash

+> sudo apt-get install browser-plugin-gnash

 Want to know more about Gnash + Flash?
 I have a video on YouTube.com/TechMeShow

 5).
-Remote Control of Pi -- UPDATED ON 08/08/13
+Remote Control of Pi (OPTIONAL)

 > sudo apt-get install xdm